Adobo (Filipino dish): Variations

 There are also regional variations.
-In Bicol, Quezon, and south in Zamboanga City, it is common for adobo to have coconut milk (known as adobo sa gatâ).
-In Cavite, mashed pork liver is added.
-In Batangas and Laguna, turmeric is added, giving the dish a distinct, yellowish color (known as adobong dilaw, "yellow adobo"), as well as a red variant using achuete seeds in the former.
+In Bicol and Zamboanga City, it is common for adobo to have coconut milk (known as adobo sa gatâ).
+In Cavite mashed pork liver is added.
 In the northernmost province of Batanes, the Ivatan prepare a type of adobo called luñiz, where they preserve pork in jars with salt.
 Adobo has also become a favorite of Filipino-based fusion cuisine, with avant-garde cooks coming up with variants such as "Japanese-style" pork adobo.
 Pork adobo with rice is a combination of jasmine rice with pandan leaf and served with mango atchara.